SIDE EFFECTS OF HAIR SPRAY

 Dull hair –Although it can temporarily boost the look and shine of your hair, over a period of regular use your hair starts to lose its natural sheen.
 Hair sprays can strip away the nutrients and leave behind a dull looking mess.

 Dry hair –Another concern is that these alcohol-based sprays can severely dry out your hair.
 As it can potentially damage the cuticle layer of your hair strands, it worsens the moisture loss from within the hair shaft.
-So if you keep using it on a regular basis, it can start to add more frizz and change the texture of your hair.
+So if you keep using it on a regular basis, it can start to add more frizz and change the texture of your clean hair.

 Harmful chemical reactions –Some hair sprays might contain harmful compounds that could be carcinogenic in nature.
 Some sprays also contain Volatile Organic Compounds (VOC) that can be harmful to your health and the environment.
 Although many companies have moved away from these chemicals, some still have them in the market.
 It is important to be aware of this, even when it comes to hair fiber spray side effects.